CBP Officer

 Best Rated

-Asked by J.JOHAL about 8 years ago
+Asked by Gurmail about 9 years ago

 Thanks for being here, CBP Guy.
 I was wondering if you are able to date dreamers or foriegners in the US.
 Also i live in a sanctuary city is it against the rules for you to eat at establishments that may not follow immigration laws?
 Thanks